Candle and Rose

 To participate in the Candle and Rose ceremony, you must sign-up both yourself and your rose, at the Kick-Off Days/Countdown to Commencement Event on Monday, April 10 and Tuesday, April 11 in Springer Suite (Lower Level of the Library), 11 a.m. - 6 p.m.

 Seniors (symbolized by the Candle) chose someone to be their Rose.
 The Rose is someone that represents the meaning of Caritas – Love and Compassion - to you.
 Traditionally, Roses were undergraduate students that the Seniors would pass the Light of Truth (Candle) to during the ceremony.
 Your Rose does not have to be a current undergraduate student but should be at least 13 years of age.

 Where do Seniors and Roses line-up for Candle and Rose?

 Seniors and their roses need to line-up in Lewis Hall, second and third floor classrooms.
 Each senior that signed up to participate in Candle and Rose will be assigned a classroom.
 The list of classrooms will be posted in the middle Lewis Stairwell by noon on Saturday, May 6.
 The senior and the rose go to the same classroom.
 All seniors and roses need to be in their assigned classroom by 7:30 p.m.

 You are advised not to leave anything in your classroom during the ceremony.
 Please leave purses or other personal items with your guests.

 Is there a Candle and Rose rehearsal?

-There will be one rehearsal for the Candle and Rose ceremony, on Thursday, May 7 at 5:30 p.m. in Lund Auditorium.
+There will be one rehearsal for the Candle and Rose ceremony, on Thursday, May 4, at 5:45 p.m. in the Lund Auditorium.
 This rehearsal is mandatory for all participating seniors and their roses, that are current Dominican University students.